Collagenase, clostridium histolyticum (Injection)

 - Sudden loss of an erection or painful erection (Peyronie disease)

 If you notice these less serious side effects, talk with your doctor:

-- Redness, pain, itching, swelling, or tenderness where the needle is placed.
+- Redness, pain, itching, bleeding, swelling, or tenderness at or around the injection site

-- Swollen, painful, or tender lymph glands in your neck or armpit.
+- Swollen, painful, or tender glands in your neck or armpit

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088